-In the following section (Section \ref{sec:pigeon}), the dynamic EI Abrupt and LCB Adaptive are shown to both discover optima in fewer experiments and avoid pigeonholing into local minima better than their static counterparts by actively balancing the ratio of exploitation to exploration using learned information about the quality and quantity of previously sampled experiments.
+In the following section (Section \ref{sec:pigeon}), the dynamic EI Abrupt and LCB Adaptive are shown to both discover optima faster and avoid pigeonholing into local minima better than their static counterparts by actively balancing the ratio of exploitation to exploration using learned information about the quality and quantity of previously sampled experiments.

 \textbf{EI Abrupt} is a novel implementation that flips between the exploitative EI \cite{ei} and explorative LCB \cite{Auer2002} acquisition functions based on the computed finite differences of recently evaluated experiments.
 For example, if the evaluated experiment $y$-values plateaus for three or more experiments in a row, EI Abrupt will abruptly switch from a greedy sampling policy to a more explorative sampling policy.
 Specifically, this information feedback received by the function determines if the current round of sampling should exploit the surrogate mean values, $\mu(X)$, or explore the surrogate variances, $\sigma(X)$.
 EI Abrupt computes an acquisition value, $a\in[0,1]$, for a given $X$, wherein the $X$ with the highest $a$ is selected by the acquisition function as the next suggested experiment to measure.
 EI Abrupt is implemented for a minimization problems as: